partITech/php-mistral/Readme.md

 ### Current Status
 ✅ The platform is operational.
 ✅ VLLM is fully implemented.
+✅ Huggingface inference, text-embeddings-inference and text-generation-inference are fully implemented.
-🚧 Hugging Face integration is currently in development.
+🚧 ollama is currently in development.

 ### Next Steps
 🔜 **Upcoming integrations:**